 Changes to the Home Care Service of NSW

-Home Care operating in the non-government sector will help to prepare for the National Disability Insurance Scheme and aged care reforms, and ensure that they are successfully delivered.
+Home Care operating in the non-government sector will help to prepare for the National Disability Insurance Scheme and aged care reforms ensuring that they are successfully delivered.
 It will ensure the ongoing availability of the high quality services that Home Care operates.
 We also believe it will drive improvements and innovation and allow more choice and control for older people and people with disability who we support.

 If you have further questions, please call us on 1800 003 227 and our staff can discuss the upcoming changes with you in more detail.
 Alternatively you can contact your service coordinator at your local branch.